 If you have arthritis, you should incorporate more of the 18 foods for joint pain listed above.
 Use a functional nutrition approach by identifying which foods benefit you the most or contact me for personalized advice.

-Adding supplements like N-A-G, collagen, vitamin D3 and key essential oils may help you manage your arthritic pain.
+Adding supplements like N-A-G, collagen, and vitamin D3 may help you manage your arthritic pain.

 If it comes in a shiny, sealed bag, you are best to leave it on the shelf.